MarcusDunn/day-trader/README.md

 This is an implementation of a scalable day trading application for UVic's Scalable Systems offering (SENG 468).

+## Running

+`docker compose up` will get the server running.
+It expects your computer has 16GB of ram and allocates memory between containers accordingly.

+### CLI

+There are downloadable binaries for the CLI on the releases pages. `cli --help` will display available commands.

+### GUI

+`cd frontend`
+`npm run dev`

+The where the frontend is running should be displayed in the terminal.

 ## Architecture

 ```mermaid